ananta/AIE7/15_A2A_LangGraph/README.md

 What are the core components of an `AgentCard`?

+✅ An AgentCard is like the business card / profile for an agent.
+Its core components are:

+Name & Description → what the agent is called and what it does.

+URL & Version → where to reach it, and which version is running.

+Default Input/Output Modes → the content types the agent understands (e.g. text/plain).

+Capabilities → things the agent supports, such as streaming responses or push notifications.

+Skills → the specific tools or domains the agent can handle (e.g. “Web Search”, “Document Retrieval”), each with an id, description, tags, and example queries.

+Together, these give clients enough metadata to know what the agent can do and how to talk to it.

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?

+✅  A2A enforces:

+Standardization → Instead of every agent inventing its own API, A2A gives a common “language” so different agents, UIs, or platforms can interoperate.

+Discoverability → With a standard card and protocol, clients can automatically discover what an agent can do without special documentation.

+Interoperability → My agent can plug into any ecosystem that speaks A2A (or vice versa) without custom wiring.

+Scalability → If more tools, skills, or agents join the system, they all fit together smoothly because they follow the same handshake and task lifecycle

 ### 🚧 Advanced Build: